 14. У меня есть (to have)

-While technically a construction, this phrase is vital for possession:
+Though a construction, it's vital for denoting possession:

 15. Сидеть (to sit)